mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingInitialState.js", "bg": "inline", "defaultCodeOpen": false}}

-#### Controlling the grouping columns
+#### Control the row grouping

-To fully control the grouping columns, provide the model to the `rowGroupingModel` prop.
+To fully control the row grouping, provide the model to the `rowGroupingModel` prop.
 Use it together with `onRowGroupingModelChange` to know when a grouping criteria is added or removed.

 {{"demo": "pages/components/data-grid/group-pivot/RowGroupingControlled.js", "bg": "inline", "defaultCodeOpen": false}}